Dr Natasha Whiteman Profile

 I joined the University of Leicester in 2008.
 Prior to this I was based the Institute of Education, University of London where I obtained my PhD, taught on a range of Masters and Doctoral level courses and was the Programme Leader for the MRes in Educational and Social Research.

-I am Academic Programme Director and Chair of the Media and Management Ethics Committee.
+I am Director of Teaching and Learning (Programme Portfolio) and Chair of the Media and Management Ethics Committee.